 The Trellis

-To complete our 8 foot height requirement for our deer fence we decided to install a trellis.
+To complete our 8 foot height requirement for our deer fence we created a trellis.

-Not only would this create that 8 foot barrier for the deer, but it also adds beauty to the fence.
+Not only would this create that 8 foot barrier for the deer, but it also adds to the appearance of the fence.

 To create the trellis we install 2×6 boards on each side of the 4×4 posts.